MariaRicci/Phase_3_Final_Project/README.md

 - International Plan.

-It would be recommandable to further investigate these variables, with more specific data, using other models and parameters manipulation.
+It would be recommendable to further investigate these variables, with more specific data, using other models and parameters manipulation.
 Possible actions that could discourage a churning choice of the customers may involve different call rates depending on time and length of call.
 It would wise to invest in boosting the customer service and make it more efficient.